 Kidman’s performance is even more compelling in the light of everything Farrant says.
 The film can be seen at Palace and selected regional cinemas from this Thursday for a very short season only.

-Tuesday 8 June, 9:30pm on SBS World Movies (streaming after at SBS On Demand)
+Tuesday 28 December, 8:45pm on SBS World Movies / Streaming after at SBS On Demand

 Genre: Drama, Thriller